 General guidance when visiting an earthquake-prone country

 The information provided below is general guidance that follows best international practice.
-It is also based on experience of Reynolds International Ltd (RIL) staff acquired over the last six years of providing earthquake preparedness advice to the Foreign and Commonwealth Office (FCO) in places such as Iran, Nepal and Romania, among others.
+It is also based on experience of Reynolds International Ltd (RIL) staff acquired over more than a decade of providing earthquake preparedness advice to the Foreign and Commonwealth Office (FCO) and other clients in places such as Iran, Nepal, and Romania, among others.

 RIL, however, cannot accept any liability with respect to the information that is provided here, which is given in good faith.

 The following guidance assumes that you will be staying in a hotel or guest house as independent travellers rather than with private individuals.
 All the following advice is available as a PDF (118 KB .pdf; click here to download) so that you can download it and copy it to your own computer and/or print it out to keep with your earthquake kit.

 REQUEST A CALL BACK

 Fill in your details below and we will call you back.

 With our associates we can also help you with your environmental and geotechnical queries.